 Solid-state drives and graphics cards are optional upgrades that can deliver more performance to your desktop, especially if you intend to keep your investment for a number of years.
 Fortunately, the price of SSDs have dropped significantly in recent years, making them a sound investment to get more performance out of your desktop.
 If you’re on a budget, consider a workstation with multiple drive bays.
 You can load the operating system and frequently used apps on a primary SSD to get the speed benefits and offload larger files and documents to a secondary hard drive to save money.

-And even though graphics cards aren’t a requirement — unless you work in a creative field — they can be worthwhile investments for most small businesses.
-Given that most SMB owners take on multiple roles at the office — from bookkeeping to managing social media accounts — a dedicated graphics card can help ease the process of creating short videos or simple graphics to help promote your business.
-Thankfully, you don’t need the most expensive graphics card to do this, and an entry-level GPU can help extend the utility and lifespan of your desktop, especially since Office apps and even the Chrome web browser are offloading some of the heavy lifting from the CPU to the GPU.
+You don’t have to go all out – a simple entry-level GPU is all you need to stretch your desktop’s capabilities.
+Office apps and even the Chrome web browser are offloading some of the heavy lifting from the CPU to the GPU.
 If your business doesn’t have the budget for a GPU today but you think you may need one in the future, a tower design with enough internal space will allow you to add a graphics card later.

 While it’s nice to be able to buy a PC with the latest desktop with an Intel 9th, or AMD Ryzen third-generation CPU, not every SMB has the budget to get a fully loaded system.
 Stick to your budget and only buy what you need.
 If your workflow involves juggling large files or heavy multitasking, you’ll want to focus on AMD’s third-generation Ryzen, or even Threadripper CPUs, as their multitasking workload support far outstrips the Intel competition.